Emergent complex quantum networks in continuous-variables non-Gaussian states: Quantum Complex Network theory and Continuous Variable Quantum Systems

-\subsection{Non-Gaussian operations \\ in continuous variable platforms}
+\subsection{Non-Gaussian operations in continuous variable platforms}

 Cluster states are characterized by Gaussian statistics of quadrature measurements, which allows for a compact statistical description even when they have a large size.
 However, for quantum computing protocols, cluster states must also acquire non-Gaussian quadrature statistics via non-Gaussian operations.
 Unlike the Gaussian case, the quantum features of such non-Gaussian networks are not trivial to classify~\cite{Walschaers17,Walschaers18,Walschaers19s}.
 Examples of non-Gaussian operations are the conditional implementation of single-photon subtraction and addition, i.e. the action of annihilation and creation operators $\hat{a}$ and $\hat{a}^{\dag}$ ~\cite{Ra19,Ra17,Wenger04,Biagi20,Parigi07,Zavatta04,Lvovsky20}.
 Such operations have long been investigated as primitive for two important operations for quantum protocols: entanglement distillation and the generation of Wigner negativity.
-It can indeed be necessary to recover, via distillation~\cite{Zhang10,Wang15,Meng20}, entanglement between nodes of a lossy and noisy network if we want to exploit it to teleport quantum states with large enough fidelity.
-On the other hand, the negativity of the Wigner function, one of the possible phase-space representations of the quantum state, is considered of the main signatures of the state's intrinsic quantum nature.
-When negative, we can no longer interpret it as a classical probability density~\cite{Spekkens08} and it is considered a pivotal quantum resource in quantum information protocols~\cite{Mari12,Albarelli18,PhysRevA.97.062337}.
 Single-photon subtraction and addition can also be combined to engender high-order non-Gaussian operations~\cite{Zhuang18,Takagi18,Arzani17,Yukawa13}.\\

-In this Article, we focus on multi photon-subtraction operations that can ideally be represented, in a multimode case, by the following operation on a state $\rho$:
+In this Article, we focus on multi-photon-subtraction operations that can ideally be represented, in a multimode case, by the following operation on a state $\rho$:

 where ${S_i}$ denotes a particular mode.
 In general, Eq.~(\ref{subrho}) describes repeated subtractions from different nodes, or even from superpositions of different nodes, that have recently been experimentally implemented~\cite{Ra17,Ra19}.
-When these operations are applied on multimode quantum states, like the cluster state in Eq.~(\ref{cluster}), characterization of the resulting states is not a trivial task.
+When these operations are applied on multimode quantum states characterization of the resulting states is not a trivial task.
 Recent results have depicted the rules of thumb for entanglement and Wigner negativity~\cite{Walschaers17,WalschaersPRA17,Walschaers18,Walschaers19s}, indicating that a deeper structural analysis would be beneficial for a more comprehensive picture.